ZornsLemma/Imogen/ideas.md

 * The Micro User review (June 1986, p33) says Imogen was available on cassette.
 Did this load individual levels from tape or did they load in batches?

 * https://www.retrovideogamer.co.uk/imogen-reviewed-bbc-micro-acorn-electron/ mentions a "slimmed down" version for the Electron.

+* I don't think the game was ported to other systems, but I haven't checked.
+It might be interesting to try a C64 or Atari 8-bit port.
+(Or to any system, but at least with a 6502-based one, the core game logic could be reused.)